Meaghan Benfeito: Career

 At the 2014 Commonwealth Games, she won a gold medal in the 10 m platform synchronised with Fillion, and gold in the 10 m platform individual.

 At the 2016 Summer Olympics in Rio de Janeiro, Benfeito and Filion repeated their bronze medal performance in the 10 m platform synchro event, while Benfeito won an additional individual medal in the individual platform diving event.
 Fillion placed sixth in the latter event.

 Benfeito was named as Canada's flag bearer for the 2018 Commonwealth Games in the Gold Coast, Australia.

 She has qualified to represent Canada at the 2020 Summer Olympics.
 After successfully completing the preliminaries of the 10 metre tower, she finished 13th in the semi-finals and did not advance to the final.
 She announced her last Olympics were Tokyo and plans to retired from diving.

 In April 2022, she announced her retirement from diving.

 Personal life

 Benfeito and Filion have been together as diving partners for a long time and reportedly consider each other as lifelong friends.
 Filion said of their relationship that, "We've known one another for our entire lives, so we have a really good relationship.
 It's more of a sisterhood relationship now.
 We could probably go to a restaurant and order for each other."

+Benfeito managed to escape unharmed when her Montreal condo building was destroyed by fire on January 28, 2021, however her original Olympic medals were lost.
+Upon the COC's request the IOC issued reproduction Olympic medals and certificates, based upon medals housed in the Olympic Museum in Lausanne, and the replicas were presented to Benfeito on June 8, 2021.